AzureDemos/KubernetesLab/Documentation/WalkthroughGuide/createcluster.md

 Run this script in the Azure Portal cloud shell to create a new service principal with read only access to your registry.
 Make sure to replace ```<YOUR_ACR_NAME>``` with the name of your registry.

-> Make surte to take note of the Service principal ID and Service principal password from the output

 ![Authenticate ACR](images/opencloudshell.png)